The Miracle (1959 film): Plot

 Back in Salamanca Teresa finds the region suffering a drought "for four years now," as a woman tells her - ever since the statue of the Virgin Mary disappeared.
 Bidding farewell to Flaco, Teresa enters the chapel she'd left so long ago and prays.
 Weeping, she prostrates herself on the floor as the Blessed Virgin enters, pauses to bless her, and then returns to the pedestal that had been for so long vacant.
 When she looks up, Teresa finds the statue returned to its pedestal and gazes on it in awe.

 Immediately, a thunderstorm erupts, the drought is over.
 The joyous people of the town come to the chapel of the convent, including Flaco.
-As the nuns assemble for prayer, they are struck with the realization that the statue of the Virgin Mary is back in its place and Teresa is kneeling in front of it, properly habited, firmly in prayer.
+As the nuns and postulants assemble for prayer, they are struck with the realization that the statue of the Virgin Mary is back in its place and Teresa is kneeling in front of it, properly habited, firmly in prayer.
 Everyone is struck by what is considered the miraculous reappearance of the statue and join in singing Mozart's beautiful motet, Ave verum corpus.